junxit/us-congress-bills-110/metadata.md

 - 2007-03-28 — Introduced in Senate
 - 2007-03-28 — Read twice and referred to the Committee on Foreign Relations.
 - 2007-03-28 — Sponsor introductory remarks on measure.
 (CR S4054)
+- 2008-09-23 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-09-23 — Committee on Foreign Relations.
+Reported by Senator Dodd with an amendment in the nature of a substitute.
+Without written report.
+- 2008-09-23 — Committee on Foreign Relations.
+Reported by Senator Dodd with an amendment in the nature of a substitute.
+Without written report.
+- 2008-09-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1044.